Why the Guardian?

 Layout Design and UX Support

-Despite the pressure of declining print revenues and cutting losses, Guardian never lost consciousness of who they are.
+Despite the pressure of declining print revenues and cutting losses, the Guardian never lost consciousness of who they are.
 The publisher believed layout is a matter of choice.
 And, considering the rise of mobile devices, guardian.co.uk continually prioritized user experience than ad revenue.

 “The second most read newspaper in the world – The Guardian”